 Returning Home with New Skills

-The skills students learn at DRG help them long after they graduate.
+The skills students learn at Discovery Ranch for Girls help them long after they graduate.
 When students return home, they will have a better understanding of their own abilities.
-DRG helps students learn how to leverage their strengths.
+Discovery Ranch for Girls helps students learn how to leverage their strengths.
 They also develop strategies to help them cope with areas where they continue to struggle.
 Because executive functioning influences so many aspects of people’s lives, helping students develop those skills can transform their lives.